-- 3.1 Second Amended and Restated Certificate of Incorporation of Registrant incorporated by reference to Exhibit 3.1 of the Registrant's Quarterly Report on Form 10-Q for quarter ended June 30, 2018. - 3.2 Certificate of Retirement incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K filed November 5, 2018. - 3.3 Amended and Restated Bylaws of Registrant, adopted by the Board of Directors November 1, 2023 incorporated by reference to Exhibit 3.1 of the Registrant's current Report on Form 8-K filed on November 1, 2023. - 4.1 Description of Capital Stock incorporated by reference to Exhibit 4.1 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2019 filed on February 26, 2020. - 10.1 Intercorporate Services Agreement between the Registrant and Contran Corporation effective as of January 1, 2004 incorporated by reference to Exhibit 10.2 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2003 filed on March 4, 2004. - 10.2\ CompX International Inc. 2012 Director Stock Plan incorporated by reference to Exhibit 10.2 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2012 filed on March 6, 2013. - 10.3 Tax Sharing Agreement between the Registrant, NL Industries, Inc. and Contran Corporation dated as of January 1, 2020 - incorporated by reference to Exhibit 10.3 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2019 filed on February 26, 2020. - 10.4 Second Amended and Restated Agreement Regarding Shared Insurance among the Registrant, Contran Corporation, Kronos Worldwide, Inc., NL Industries, Inc., and Valhi, Inc. dated January 25, 2019 incorporated by reference to Exhibit 10.4 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2018 filed on February 27, 2019.
+- 3.1 Second Amended and Restated Certificate of Incorporation of Registrant incorporated by reference to Exhibit 3.1 of the Registrant's Quarterly Report on Form 10-Q for quarter ended June 30, 2018. - 3.2 Certificate of Retirement incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K filed November 5, 2018. - 3.3 Amended and Restated Bylaws of Registrant, adopted by the Board of Directors November 1, 2023 incorporated by reference to Exhibit 3.1 of the Registrant's current Report on Form 8-K filed on November 1, 2023. - 4.1 Description of Capital Stock incorporated by reference to Exhibit 4.1 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2019 filed on February 26, 2020. - 10.1 Intercorporate Services Agreement between the Registrant and Contran Corporation effective as of January 1, 2004 incorporated by reference to Exhibit 10.2 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2003 filed on March 4, 2004. - 10.2\ CompX International Inc. 2012 Director Stock Plan incorporated by reference to Exhibit 10.2 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2012 filed on March 6, 2013. - 10.3 Tax Sharing Agreement between the Registrant, NL Industries, Inc. and Contran Corporation dated as of January 1, 2020 incorporated by reference to Exhibit 10.3 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2019 filed on February 26, 2020. - 10.4 Second Amended and Restated Agreement Regarding Shared Insurance among the Registrant, Contran Corporation, Kronos Worldwide, Inc., NL Industries, Inc., and Valhi, Inc. dated January 25, 2019 incorporated by reference to Exhibit 10.4 of the Registrant's Annual Report on Form 10-K for the year ended December 31, 2018 filed on February 27, 2019. - 10.5\\ Unsecured Revolving Demand Promissory Note dated December 31, 2024 in the original principal amount of \$25 million executed by Valhi, Inc. and payable to the Registrant.

-Item N 10.5 10.5 of \$25 million executed by Valhi, Inc. and payable to the Registrant.
-10.6 Form of Indemnification Agreement - incorporated by reference to Exhibit 10.1 of the Registrant's Current Report on Form 8-K filed May 26, 2016.
+Item No. Exhibit Item 10.6 Form of Indemnification Agreement - incorporated by reference to Exhibit 10.1 of the Registrant's Current Report on Form 8-K filed May 26, 2016.
+19.1 CompX International Inc. Insider Trading Policy.
 21.1 Subsidiaries of the Registrant.
 23.1 Consent of PricewaterhouseCoopers LLP.
-31.1 Certification 31.2 Certification 32.1 Certification 97 Policy for the Recovery of Erroneously Awarded Compensation.
-101.IN S Inline XBRL Instance - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SC H Inline XBRL Taxonomy Extension Schema 101.CA L Inline XBRL Taxonomy Extension Calculation Linkbase 101.DE F Inline XBRL Taxonomy Extension Definition Linkbase 101.LA B Inline XBRL Taxonomy Extension Label Linkbase 101.PR E Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) Wanagement contract, compensatory plan of agreement.
+31.1 Certification 31.2 Certification 32.1 Certification 97 Policy for the Recovery of Erroneously Awarded Compensation - incorporated by reference to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2023.
+101.INS Inline XBRL Instance - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase 101.LAB Inline XBRL Taxonomy Extension Label Linkbase 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)